 The main challenges in security remain the safety limits associated with producing devices with low cost, and the rising number of devices that create more chances of risks.

-Related Page: Overview of Internet of Things (IoT)
+Related Article: Overview of Internet of Things (IoT)

 How to address current requirements?